faranalytics/port_agent/README.md

 Port Agent supports one to one communication over a `MessagePort`.  `BroadcastChannel`s are not presently supported.

 ### Support for other communication channels.
-Port Agent is strictly focused on communication over `MessagePort`s.
+Port Agent is strictly focused on efficient communication over `MessagePort`s.
 Port Agent will not support communication over other communication channels e.g., `Socket`s, IPC, etc.